-The new proposed note supports Nine-Point Criteria one (1) by avoiding potential conflict with existing section 311.1.
-Pursuant to Government Code section 65852.2, ADUs meeting specified conditions are not required to have independent service utility (drainage) connections.
-The proposed change meets Nine-Point Criteria two (2) in being within the parameters established by enabling legislation and not within the jurisdiction of another state agency.
+The new proposed exception supports Nine-Point Criteria One by avoiding potential conflict with existing section 311.1.
+Exception 2 states that ADUs may not be required to have independent service utility connections in accordance with Government Code section 65852.2.
+The proposed exception meets Nine-Point Criteria Two in being within the parameters established by enabling legislation and not within the jurisdiction of another state agency.

-The proposed California amendment adding a note to Chapter 3, Section 311.1, allows ADUs, meeting specified conditions, to have a common sewer connection with the primary dwelling.
-The note is only a pointer to existing statute and does not require additional compliance beyond the statute.
-There is no fiscal impact.
+The proposed California amendment to Chapter 3, section 311.1, may allow ADUs to have a common sewer connection with the primary dwelling.
+The exception also provides a reference to a newly amended statutory section addressing utility connections related to ADUs as defined in Government Code section 65852.2.
+There is no fiscal impact pursuant to CCR, title 1, section 100, "Changes Without Regulatory Effect."